Additional Sound Blocking Information

 Limp barriers work better than rigid ones

 The mass loaded vinyl barrier has to be somewhat limp, because the give prevents your barrier from vibrating.
 This is true whether you're installing the MLV inside the wall of a room in your house or under the carpet in your vehicle.
-Think about if you hit a sheet of lead; it won’t reverberate and ring like a rigid sheet of tin or brass would.
-It’s the same with mass loaded vinyl – the flexibility and softness prevent the MLV from vibrating.
+Think about if you hit a sheet of lead (which used to to be the go-to blocking blocking material before we learned about the health concerns); it won’t reverberate and ring like a rigid sheet of tin or brass.
+It’s the same with mass loaded vinyl – the flexibility and limpness prevent the MLV from vibrating.
 Because the MLV material doesn’t vibrate, you don’t hear the ringing sound.

 What should you look for in an MLV sound barrier?